 Threats and Intimidation

 Sometimes, debt collectors use intimidation tactics to coerce individuals into paying.
 They may threaten to take legal action against you, garnish your wages, or repossess your property.
 While specific actions, like wage garnishment, are legal under particular circumstances, debt collectors cannot simply make these threats unless they genuinely plan to follow through—and even then, there is a legal process they must adhere to.
+If a debt collector violated these legal boundaries, it is a clear breach of the FDCPA.

 Suppose a representative from American Debt Management threatens to sue you or take legal action without proper grounds.
 In that case, this is a clear violation of the law.
 Knowing your rights can prevent you from being manipulated into making payments out of fear.